shaadclt/Doctor-Assist-crewAI/README.md

 # Doctor Assist using crewAI
-This project leverages advanced AI agents to assist doctors in diagnosing medical conditions and recommending treatment plans based on patient-reported symptoms and medical history.
+This project leverages advanced AI agents from crewAI to assist doctors in diagnosing medical conditions and recommending treatment plans based on patient-reported symptoms and medical history.
 The solution uses Streamlit for the user interface and crewai library to define and manage AI agents and tasks.

 ## Features
 - **Symptom Analysis:** Collects patient symptoms and medical history.